 Demand Gen Isn’t just some Regular Ol' Campaign.
 It’s a Crazy Cool Campaign, Yo!

-One of the main features of Demand Gen campaigns is its ability to connect with users across YouTube Shorts, in-Stream, Home Page and the “What to Watch Next” feed.
+One of the main features of Demand Gen campaigns is its ability to connect with users across YouTube Shorts, In-Stream Ads (skippable and non-skippable), In-Feed and the YouTube Home Feed.
 With this in mind you want to make sure you are using a wide variety of vertical (9:16) and horizontal (16:9) video assets following YouTube’s best practices.
-Keeping in mind that the user can skip an in-stream ad after 5 seconds.
+Keeping in mind that the user can skip an in-stream skippable ad after 5 seconds.

-The Discover Feed is probably the most difficult to explain to those unfamiliar with the product itself..
+The Discover Feed is probably the most difficult to explain to those unfamiliar with the product itself.
 This is a feed found either within the Google app, on your Android phone or tablet when you are on google.com or on some devices if you swipe right.
-If you are not an Android user, I’d liken it if the Apple News Feed.
-The Google Discover Feed wants to give you articles to read that has been customized to your liking for optimal engagement.
+This feed wants to give you articles to read that have been customized to your liking for optimal engagement.
 According to this article, Google uses information from your device and other Google products to know what to show in Discover.
 These personalised stories will be interspersed with advertisements from Demand Gen campaigns.

 Within Gmail, advertisements can apply within the Social or Promotion tabs.